succculent/resynth/README.md

 Software and algorithm development for a hardware digital synthesizer which incorporates a sound resynthesis algorithm.

-The synthesizer is designed in PureData and the files located in the Synth directory can only opened with PureData.
+The synthesizer is designed using Maximilian C++ real-time audio library.

 Contact project lead [https://github.com/succculent](Ada Toydemir) with any questions.